 STEVE ROBBINS, CFP® is an independent fiduciary, fee-only investment adviser, who accepts no payment or economic benefit for professional services from any source other than client fees.

-For years, most advisors have been required to follow a simple suitability standard.
+For years, many advisers have followed the Suitability Standard.
 This means they are only expected to make recommendations that are considered "suitable" for their clients.
-To put it bluntly, this allows advisors to give advice that is primarily in his or her best interest, and not the client's best interest, as long as that advice can still be technically considered "suitable."
+This allows advisers to give advice that may be in the adviser’s best interest, but not necessarily in the client's best interest, as long as that advice can technically still be considered "suitable."

-But there's another, higher standard that some advisors hold to.
-It's called the fiduciary standard.
-Advisors who are fiduciaries must put their clients' interests before their own.
-Even if the advice an advisor gives is less good for the advisor, they must give it if that's what is best for the clients they serve.
+There is, however, a higher standard that some advisers hold to.
+It's called the Fiduciary Standard.
+Advisers who are fiduciaries put their clients' interests before their own.
+Even if the advice that an adviser gives is less good for the adviser, they must give it if that's what is best for the client.

-You see, my team and I have been following the fiduciary standard for years.
+You see, we have been following the Fiduciary Standard for years.
 We've always put our clients' interests first.
 There are three reasons for this.
-One, because we know the only way we can be successful is if our clients are successful.
-Second, because our greatest passion is helping people work toward their financial goals, and we believe acting as fiduciaries is the best way to do it.
-Third, and most importantly, we've always acted as fiduciaries because we believe it's just the right thing to do.
-So for us, it's business as usual.
-Regardless of what may or may not happen with a DOL fiduciary rule in the future, we don't expect to make any changes in how we take care of your retirement accounts, and we don't expect you to have to make any changes either.
+First, because we know the only way we can be successful is if our clients are successful.
+Second, because our greatest passion is helping people work toward their financial goals, and we believe that acting as a fiduciary is the best way to do that.
+Third, and most importantly, we've always followed the Fiduciary Standard because we believe it's the right thing to do.
+So, for us, it's business as usual.